Awesome 3 days in Budapest itinerary – Culture & relaxation

 Budapest City Park & Vajdahunyad Castle

-If you don’t want to visit the museum, just stroll around outside the castle courts and observe the different architectural styles merge togheter.
+If you’re not interested in the museum, you can still enjoy the castle’s architectural styles by strolling outside.
 Influences of Gothic, Romanesque, Baroque and Renaissance are well-balanced to create this masterpiece.

 Take the yellow metro line M1 again to Vörösmarty tér.
 Walk about 2 blocks to Gozsdu weekend market.

-If you are interested in visiting the most popular and largest thermal baths in Budapest you can head over to Széchenyi thermal baths that are in the City Park.
+• If you are interested in visiting the most popular and largest thermal baths in Budapest, you can head over to Széchenyi thermal baths in the City Park.

 Vajdahunyad castle